 Since we are creating a feed to learn how it works, you do not have to worry about assigning the attributes now.

-On upcoming documentations, I will explain how you can assign attribute values properly when generation feed.
+In the upcoming documentations, I will explain how you can assign attribute values properly when generating feed.

 11. Now, scroll up and Publish the feed.

 12. Once complete, the page will reload, and you will find the Feed link or download button just below the Update button.

 **In case you don’t see the feed link section, go to the Screen Options and enable the visibility of the Feed URL section.

 That’s it.
 You have generated your first feed.
 You can use the link or download the file to upload the products to your desired marketplace.